NIDCD FY 2014 Funding Guidelines

 Additional Information and Resources for Grantees

 Officials from institutions that may be receiving NIH grant support for the first time should read the NIH Welcome Wagon Letter.
 All relevant extramural funding policies can be found at the NIH Office of Extramural Research website entitled Grants Policy and Guidance.
-Additional information on modular applications and awards is posted at http://grants.nih.gov/grants/funding/modular/modular.htm.
+Additional information on modular applications and awards is posted on the NIH Modular Research Grant Applications page.